 Holland Park offers a range of existing facilities to support disabled students including, disabled toilets on each floor and lift access to the 4 main floors.
-This is in addition to the SEND room and SEND Refocus Room.
+This is in addition to the SEND room and Regulation Room, along with dedicated spaces for professionals meetings.

 At Holland Park, we pride ourselves on being an inclusive setting where students feel safe and thrive to meet their potential, we welcome open and honest dialogue with any parent and student with medical needs who wishes to potentially attend the School.